danimelchor/clypi/docs/api/components.md

 Parameters:

 - `lines`: the type of lines will determine it's output type.
 It can be one of `str`, `list[str]` or `Iterable[str]`
-- `width`: the desired width of the box
+- `width`: the desired width of the box:
+    - If `"max"`, it will be set to the max width of the terminal.
+    - If `"auto"`, it will be set to the max width of the content.
+    - If `width < 0`, it will be set to the max width of the terminal - the number.
+    - If `width > 0`, it will be set to that exact width.
 - `style`: the desired style (see [`Boxes`](#boxes))
 - `alignment`: the style of alignment (see [`align`](#align))
 - `title`: optionally define a title for the box, it's length must be < width